NeuroTechX/ntx_slack_archive/neurotechedu.md

  >I'll be in transit during the call but I'll try to join via phone for as much as I can!

+10/6/2017 8:57 PM

+ **francescacoo** :

+ >me too just parked the car but have laptop + headset so this time  I can even talk!! :joy: